We're going to go over how you can download Ethena courses as a SCORM file.

 Please note: You'll only see this option if you purchased SCORM file access.
 If you aren't sure whether this applies to you, please reach out to your CSM or support@goethena.com.

-- Firstly, you'll need to go to the Content Library > My Courses
+- Firstly, go to the Content Library > My Courses

-- Select the course you would like to download and this window will appear allowing you to choose between:
+- Select the course you would like to download and your preferred file type.

 What file types do you have?